GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Front-End/README.en.md

             - `Get:` GET requests on /users/ routes
                 - `useGetAllUsers.ts:` Hook that retrieves the entire user list via GET request, managing loading and error states, and automatically updating the route if the user is not authorized.
             - `Patch:` PATCH requests on /users/ routes
+                - `useEditPersonalProfile:` Hook that allows you to change your profile name and photo.
                 - `useEditUser.ts:` Hook responsible for sending partial updates to an existing user's data via a PATCH request with CSRF, allowing modification of name, email, password, or access level.
             - `Post:` POST requests on /users/ routes
                 - `useCreateUser.ts:` Hook to create a new user in the system via POST request, building the payload typed with name, email, password, and position, and including CSRF protection to ensure the security of the operation.